meltyourface/blank/posts/Yoga-practices/Comprehensive-Yoga-Inversion-Workshop/index.md

 ## Inversions Mastery: A Comprehensive Yoga Workshop for Empowering Body, Mind, and Spirit

-Duration: This workshop will span over a weekend, with four sessions on each day, totaling 16 hours.
+**Duration**: This workshop will span over a weekend, with four sessions on each day, totaling 16 hours.

-Objective: To impart a well-rounded curriculum to participants that enables them to master inversions in Yoga - from beginner asanas to the advanced ones, encompassing anatomical, philosophical, and energetic aspects, while promoting concentration, stability, trust, and energetic balance for a sustainable practice.
+**Objective**: To impart a well-rounded curriculum to participants that enables them to master inversions in Yoga - from beginner asanas to the advanced ones, encompassing anatomical, philosophical, and energetic aspects, while promoting concentration, stability, trust, and energetic balance for a sustainable practice.

 Workshop Outline: